Types of clubs

-The traditional club found in most communities today, the “classic” type fits many communities and can be adapted to diverse groups, corporations or specific professional societies.
+- Classic Kiwanis clubs: The traditional club found in most communities today, the “classic” club meets in-person on a regular basis.
+This club type fits many communities and can be adapted to diverse groups, corporations or specific professional societies.

-Offering flexibility for those who travel often or cannot attend traditional meetings, Internet-based clubs operate in much the same way as classic clubs.
-However, meetings are generally held in chat rooms, and officers use technology extensively to keep members informed and connected.
+- Internet-based clubs: Offering flexibility for those who travel often or cannot attend traditional meetings, internet-based clubs’ meetings are generally held in online chat rooms, and officers use technology extensively to keep members informed and connected.

-These clubs meet the needs of younger members with busy lifestyles, generally offering more flexible meeting schedules and hands-on service projects.
-In addition, young professionals clubs conduct social activities for members and families, and they use technology in club operations and administration.
+- Young professionals’ clubs: These clubs meet the needs of younger members with busy lifestyles, generally offering more flexible meeting schedules and hands-on service projects.
+In addition, young professionals’ clubs conduct social activities for members and families, and they use technology in club operations and administration.

-Inspired by feedback from current and past members, this club type reflects a desire to meet less and do more.
-A 3-2-1 club represents three hours of service, two hours of social activity, and a one hour meeting each month.
+- 3-2-1 clubs: These clubs are for members who want to meet less and do more.
+A 3-2-1 club represents three hours of service, two hours of social activity, and a one-hour meeting each month.